stkSGarcia/stksgarcia.github.io/content/authors/Shenghui-Gu/_index.md

     date_start: 2021-07-05
     date_end: 2021-12-10
     summary: |
-      - Led a three-person team to develop an anomaly root cause analysis system utilizing multiple monitoring data sources and deployed the system in a production environment.
+      - Led a team to develop an anomaly root cause analysis system utilizing multiple monitoring data sources and deployed the system in a production environment.
       - Built anomaly root cause analysis capabilities from scratch for the team at the company.
       - Technical Skills: Java, TypeScript, HTML/CSS, Linux tools, Git.
   - position: Backend Development Engineer Intern